percona/everest-doc/docs/release-notes/Percona Everest 0.9.0 (2024-04-01).md

 !!! warning
     Percona Everest introduces a breaking change that prevents you from directly upgrading to version 0.9.0.

-To install Percona Everest 0.9.0, make sure to [uninstall](https://docs.percona.com/everest/install/uninstallEverest.html) any previous versions by running the `everestctl uninstall` command.
+To install Percona Everest 0.9.0, make sure to [uninstall](https://docs.percona.com/everest/install/uninstallEverest.html) any previous versions by running the following command:

+`everestctl uninstall`

 ### Enhanced point-in-time recovery for databases